bmurrtech/IT_research/google_IT_cybersecurity.md

   - Based on the criteria of the authentication server the supplicator will grant the authentication request and begin the connection process or it will be sent an Access Reject message and terminate the connection.
 - When clients are trying to communicate on a local network, the devices must have a standard method of communication and authentication.
 The Institute of Electrical and Electronics Engineers (IEEE) created a standard called IEEE 802.1X.
 This standard specifies a common architecture, functional elements, and protocols that support authentication between the clients of ports attached to the same Local Area Network (LAN).
 - IEEE 802 networks are deployed in locations that provide access to critical data, support mission critical applications, or charge for service.
 Port-based network access control regulates access to the network, guarding against attacks by unauthorized parties, network disruption, and data loss.
+- 802.1X with EAP-TLS offers the best protection for wireless networks, assuming proper and secure handling of the PKI aspects of it.
+But this option also requires a ton of added complexity and overhead.
+This is because it requires the use of a _radius server_ and an _additional authentication back-end_ at a minimum.
+If EAP-TLS is implemented, then _all the public key infrastructure components will also be necessary_.
+This adds even more complexity and management overhead.
+Not only do you have to _securely deploy PKI on the back-end first certificate management_, but a _system must be in place to sign the client certificates_.
+You also have to distribute them to each client that would be authenticating to the network.
+This is usually more overhead than many companies are willing to take on because of the security versus convenience trade-off involved.
+  - __WPA2 with AES is the second best alternative__.
+A long and complex passphrase that wouldn't be found in a dictionary would increase the amount of time and resources and attacker would need to break the passphrase.
+Changing the SSID to something uncommon and unique would also make rainbow tables attack less likely.
+It would require an attacker to do the computations themselves, increasing the time and resources required to pull off an attack.

 #### 3 Compents of Authentication